FROM WILD MAN TO KING:

 Every child, as it grows, both rebels against maternal dependency and longs to return to the time when mother could magically make everything right.
 While both sexes experience this conflict as a generalized ambivalence towards women, the traditional and all too insistent definition of men as beings radically distinct from the feminine virtually guarantees that there will be some degree of confusion, some mixture of longing and fear, love and hate, in a man's every encounter with women.
 The man who avoids women due to the mysterious and terrible anxiety he experiences in their presence, the man who dares not openly oppose his mother or wife, and the man who violently dominates women to prove himself a man, all alike make the mistake of confusing flesh and blood women with the archetypal Great Mother.

 Schizophrenia, a serious mental disorder characterized by dissolution of ego, the sense of a personal self, in the sea of the unconscious, often offers direct glimpses into the archetypal patterns underlying human behavior.
-I have known a number of schizophrenic adult men whose symbiotic relationship with their mothers strikingly resembled that of the Great Mother and her son-lover.
+I have known a number of adult men afflicted by schizophrenia whose symbiotic relationship with their mothers strikingly resembled that of the Great Mother and her son-lover.
 Every step, no matter how minor, taken by the son away from the chronically dependent state to which his mental illness had seemingly sentenced him was met by a countermove in the mother-son relationship.
 Usually the net result was a worsening of the son's condition with his dependent status becoming all the more firmly fixed.

 Schizophrenia often produces a seeming permanent disintegration of the self, precluding the possibility of an effectual engagement with life.
 In effect and timing, if not cause, schizophrenia can be viewed as a catastrophic derailment of the process of leaving home.
 Typically it first becomes apparent during late adolescence or early adulthood, a time when most people in our culture establish a life apart from that of their family of origin.

-While the development of schizophrenia involves a biological predisposition, individuals lacking such an inherent proclivity sometimes experience a similar disintegration of self when subjected to severe stress.
-Almost everyone has at some time felt a sudden sense of vulnerability, intense anxiety, distorted sensory perceptions, or disorientation in response to some unexpected event or stress.
+While the development of schizophrenia involves a biological predisposition, individuals lacking such an inherent proclivity sometimes experience a similar less severe disintegration of self when subjected to extreme stress.
+Almost everyone has at some time experienced a sudden sense of vulnerability, intense anxiety, distorted sensory perceptions, or disorientation in response to some unexpected event or stress.
 Most people quickly regain their equilibrium as the crisis passes.
 But persistent and severe trauma, as experienced by abused children or in battlefield and disaster conditions, can result in long lasting, gross distortions of reality.
 Extreme gaps between experience and expectations, such as are sometimes encountered in moving suddenly from a sheltered environment out into the world, can seriously disrupt one's ability to function.

 The psyche is basically conservative - rather than changing beliefs it prefers to bend perceptions to fit preconceptions.
 The resulting distortions range from the relatively minor to full-blown psychosis.
 The potential for recovery from psychic disintegration of any degree and, beyond mere recovery, integration of the experience into an expanded awareness is directly related to one's willingness to challenge the psyche's conservative bent.
 Acknowledging how little we actually know makes space for those parts of reality that, for better or worse, do not neatly fit our preconceived notions.
 Only as we are willing to examine and, if need be, change our beliefs can we learn from our failures to be as expected, the disasters that defeat our every effort to avoid them, and the successes that often come when least expected.
 And when we open to the possibility, we find that there is somewhere deep within ourselves, in the midst of all the confusion, vaguely distant, yet near and familiar, a powerful resource ready and able to help if we will only let it.

 As he left the forest for parts unknown, the boy in the Grimm's tale seemed to be utterly alone, with no means whatsoever for directing his course in the world.
 But somewhere, hidden and perhaps even forgotten for the time being, he took with him the promise of Iron Hans’ help should he ever need it.
 At the tale's end, everything that belonged to Iron Hans, all of his immense strength, wealth, and wisdom, would be the boy's.
-But that was too far distant to be visible when the boy was sent out on his own into the world.
+But that was too far distant to be at all apparent when the boy was sent out on his own into the world.
 The process of internalization, the work of taking in and making our own what we value in others, is a lengthy one.
 The boy had a long, very hard road to follow before he could be a worthy heir to his mentor.